fardog/mermaid-cli/README.md

 Render [mermaid chart description][mermaid] files to PNG or SVG.

-**Note:** This is an early release; PNG support is good but SVG is not.
+**Note:**  SVG output is currently experimental.
 Please see the known issues below.

 ## Installation